Kirby Bentley: Australian Survivor

 Bentley competed as a contestant on the 9th season of Network 10's Australian franchise of Survivor, Australian Survivor: Titans V Rebels. she was praised by fans and critics for her strong social and strategic gameplay, and having great success in voting out other players through blindsides.
 However, she was eliminated before the finale, finishing in fifth place.

 In September 2024, Bentley was announced to be competing on the forthcoming special global all-stars season of Australian Survivor, titled Survivor: Australia V The World.
 She was the sixth contestant voted out, finishing in ninth place.

 The Traitors

-In October 2025, Bentley was announced as a contestant for the forthcoming third season of Network 10's The Traitors Australia.
+In October 2025, Bentley was announced as a contestant for the third season of Network 10's The Traitors Australia.
+She ended up winning the season.